 - Moxibustion & Acupuncture, where moxibustion is an ancient Chinese practice using a Chinese herb, which is burnt close to the mother’s acupuncture point.

-The right position in the womb goes a long way in ensuring a safe delivery both for the child and the mother.
+The right position of the baby in the womb goes a long way in ensuring a safe delivery both for the child and the mother.
 Speaking to your doctor about opting for an ECV, if the baby is breech, is the best way to determine if it is a procedure which is suited to you, or if there are any alternatives you may try instead.